Jgreen42/fs-pet-shop/fs.md

 { age: 3, kind: 'parakeet', name: 'Cornflake' }
 ```

-If the `pets.json` file ever becomes corrupted, you can reset it with the `git checkout` command.
+If the `pets.json` file ever beces corrupted, you can reset it with the `git checkout` command.

 ```shell
 $ git checkout -- pets.json